matthew-tfs/mjcb.io/content/blog/00041-retro-computers.md

 * IBM ThinkPad T22 (Type 2647)
 * IBM ThinkPad R51 (Type 2883)

 I will post some content about these computers when I have time to do so, and detail anything that I needed to do to get them working with their original operating systems.
-Some of these computers are quite old and may require component replacements, which I will definitely go into details on.
+Some of these computers are quite old and may require component replacements, which I will go into details on.

 ## Links ##